 - It increases administrative complexity for your e-mail system.
 Those who manage other aspects of your e-mail, such as marketers building a mass-mailing system, or security managers working to improve outbound e-mail integrity for your domain, would have to be aware of all scanners in your company that send scans by e-mail, and consider their requirements, which may cause conflict.
 And if they are not aware of the scanners due to lack of robust change management procedures in your company, then scanning can stop working when they make their changes.

 - It is the least secure method.
 Shared folders are not impervious to data spillage.
-However, unlike shared folders, e-mail is by inherently an insecure communications medium (link opens article in new tab with more information on this).
+However, unlike shared folders, e-mail is inherently an insecure communications medium (link opens article in new tab with more information on this).

 - It encourages mailbox clutter and reduces visibility and control of your data.
 If there is any effort on your company's part to create a place for electronic documents to be stored where everyone can find them, then scanning to an e-mail address should be prohibited.
 Click here to read the article on the J.D.
 Fox Exec website about controlling your data in the modern era (opens in a new tab).

 - It increases the potential success of e-mail-distributed malware.
 One of the methods by which criminals attempt to trick your employees into opening malicious software is by sending an e-mail that looks like it came from a scanner.
-The supposed attachment is not a scanned document, but a program file designed to infiltrate the user's computer.
+The attachment is not a scanned document, but a program file designed to infiltrate the user's computer.
 If your users never receive scans via e-mail, they are much less likely to open a fake one.

 Apart from scanning to their own inboxes, users may also wish to scan directly from the scanner to somebody else via e-mail, by typing in the address on the scanner console, or selecting it if an address book of partners or customers has been programmed into the scanner.
 In addition to many of the drawbacks listed above, this introduces additional problems: